 Other potential causes for it could be things that doctors certainly know and understand better than regular folks.
 Things like endogenous opioids and LPA (lysophosphatidic acid) are considered to be behind the itching.

-In plain words, my doctor told me that “it’s basically a lot of toxins that are evited by our body through the skin, making it itch.”
+In plain words, my doctor told me that “it’s basically a lot of toxins that are evicted by our body through the skin, making it itch.”

-However, in some of these cases, the actual reason behind the itching is different (from allergies to other skin conditions).
+However, in some of these cases, the actual reason behind the itching is different (from allergies to other skin conditions) – so not related to the fatty liver disease.

-This is why I have to repeat: it’s extremely important, if you have these symptoms, to visit a doctor and find out exactly what causes them in order to know how to treat them.
+This is why I have to repeat: it’s extremely important, if you have these symptoms, to visit a doctor and find out exactly what causes your itching in order to know how to treat it.

 The best way to get rid of this NAFLD-related pruritus is to reverse your fatty liver by following a proper diet for it.

 Reversing your fatty liver doesn’t happen overnight, though.
-And even though, based on my own experience, all the symptoms improve as soon as one-two weeks of healthy eating and living, you might want some other ways to scratch the itch without actually doing it.
+And even though, based on my own experience, all the symptoms improve as soon as one-two weeks after you start making the required lifestyle changes to cure your liver, you might want some other ways to scratch the itch without actually doing it.

 For that, we have various over the counter creams and ointments that could help you, including antihistamines and other types of creams with various ingredients, from corticosteroids to natural ingredients.

-Other things you can try to relief itching with fatty liver are:
+Other things you can try to relief itching with fatty liver disease are:

 – not scratching.
 The more you scratch, the more it will itch so you will not accomplish anything – just risk getting the scratches infected.

-– apply a warm, wet cloth on the area that ithces.
+– apply a warm, wet cloth on the area that itches.
+Change it regularly.

 – wear loose clothes or, if possible, try not to cover with clothes the area that itches.

-The methods above might work or not – you should try and see which works best for you.
+The methods above might work or not – you should try and see which works best for you and, as you can see, there aren’t plenty of options.

 Combine these with eating a clean diet and exercising, and you will get past the problems, as long as they are related with a fatty liver.
 The sooner you start dieting, the sooner you will get rid of all the symptoms, including itching.